dushmanta05/portfolio/src/content/blog/hosting-website-on-vps-with-caddy-and-cloudflare.md

 #### Cloudflare:

 You might already know about _Cloudflare_, a well-known company that offers services to enhance website performance and security.
 I'm using Cloudflare's _reverse proxy_ service, which is nearly free.
 You might wonder, what is a reverse proxy?
 Simply put, a reverse proxy is a server that sits between my VPS and the user.
-It acts as a protective layer between my website and the public, helping to hide my server's IP address and prevent certain types of malware and cyberattacks.
+It acts as a protective layer between my website and the public, helping to hide my server's IP address and prevent certain types of malware and cyber attacks.

 #### Caddy server: